Market Whales and Their Recent Bets on MDB Options - MongoDB (NASDAQ:MDB)

-Financial giants have made a conspicuous bearish move on MongoDB.
-Our analysis of options history for MongoDB MDB revealed 11 unusual trades.
+Financial giants have made a conspicuous bullish move on MongoDB.
+Our analysis of options history for MongoDB MDB revealed 12 unusual trades.

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $160.0 to $240.0 for MongoDB over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $150.0 to $250.0 for MongoDB over the last 3 months.

 Analyzing Volume & Open Interest